 Students will lead a 20-minute worship program that involves all aspects of planning, rehearsing, leading, and implementing worship.
-Students must demonstrate the ability to integrate a variety of instrumentation and media (i.e., lighting, sound, video, presentation software, etc).
+Students must demonstrate the ability to integrate a variety of instrumentation and media (i.e., lighting, sound, video, presentation software, etc.).
 This is a faculty-supervised activity with a balance of both traditional and contemporary music styles appropriate for worship.
-A final reflective paper of the entire experience and a DVD recording of the event will be submitted to the Worship Arts Program Chair.
+A final reflection paper of the entire experience and a video recording of the event will be submitted to the instructor.